corker/FluentProjections/README.md

 Why?
 ====

-When CQRS and Event Sourcing come in place, we have to deal with event projection tables or read models.
-In most cases a projection contains a data model prepared for a specific view for the best performance of querying this data.
-To project events we use so called event denormalizers.
-An event denormalizer is a hub that can handle evens and project them onto an event projection.
-An implementation for a denormalizer usually is trivial but time consuming and code is very similar from one denormalizer to another and from one project to another.
+When CQRS and Event Sourcing come in place, we have to deal with event projections or read models.
+In most cases a projection contains a data model prepared for a specific view optimized for querying.
+To map events onto projections we use so called event denormalizers.
+An implementation for a denormalizer usually is trivial but it's time consuming and code is very similar from one denormalizer to another.

 What?
 ====

 With this project I want to minimize an effort on defining event denormalizers by providing a semantic way of doing it.
-I beleive it's great if I just type something like "On a concert created event add a new projection with a concert date and title" and a computer could translate the text into a workable code for me.
+I beleive it's great if I can type "On a concert created event add a new projection with a concert date and title" and a computer would translate it into a code.
 What do you think?

 How?
 ====